dr-matt-smith/evote-movie-2019/README.md

       - NOTE: we have lost title page name and current page nav indicator - we'll fix this soon :-)

-5. Current page in nav bar
+5. Current page name in HTML title
         - controller functions to pass values

+6. Current page indicated in nav bar CSS
+        - controller functions to pass values

-6. List details from array
+1. List details from array

-7. List details from array of objects
+1. List details from array of objects

-8. List details from array of objects from DB
+1. List details from array of objects from DB

-9. Form for comments (into DB)
+1. Form for comments (into DB)

-10. OO front controller and controllers
+1. OO front controller and controllers

-11. Twig templates
+1. Twig templates

-12. Admin login and CRUD
+1. Admin login and CRUD

-13. Stick forms if validation error
+1. Sticky forms if validation error

 ## Links to completed verions